 One East Midlands (One EM) has been asked by D2N2 LEP to act as an intermediate body in the development of a social inclusion framework and strategy for the D2N2 area.
-This framework will shape the priorities of EU Structural & Investment Funds and Big Lottery opt-in for social inclusion activity within Thematic Objective 9, 'Promoting Social Inclusion and Combating Poverty'.
-It will seek to identify how programmes under TO9 should integrate with priorities identified within other thematic objectives, particularly TO8 and TO10.
+This framework will shape the priorities of EU Structural & Investment Funds and Big Lottery opt-in for social inclusion activity within Thematic Objective 9 (TO9), 'Promoting Social Inclusion and Combating Poverty'.
+It will seek to identify how programmes under TO9 should integrate with priorities identified within other thematic objectives, particularly TO8 'Promoting Employment and Supporting Labour Mobility' and TO10 'Investment in Education, Skills and Lifelong Learning'.
 It will also enable the wider engagement of civil society organisations with D2N2 strategy and delivery.
 Richmond Baxter Ltd and New Ground Consultancy Ltd were commissioned by One East Midlands to develop this framework.